abhiabhi94/social-post-bot/README.md

 - Now schedule a [`cron`](https://en.wikipedia.org/wiki/Cron) job for running the script `python -m social_post_bot` according to your requirements.

 TODO
-- Add support for LinkedIn.
+- Support LinkedIn.
+- Use hashtags when posting content to sites like twitter, facebook etc with tags if provided.